Let’s get down to it:

 Better Legal Content Tip #2: Avoid these ranking-killers

 Ranking is SEO-speak for your content’s position in the search engine results pages (SERPs).
 The goal is to achieve and maintain top positions — “rankings” — on the first page of the search engine results for your firm’s keywords.

-Commit any of the following no-nos with your content and you’ll kill your chances of ranking:
+Commit any of the following no-nos with your law firm website content and you’ll kill your chances of ranking:

 - Too little content

 Better Legal Content Tip #3: Follow these traffic-boosters

 Traffic is also SEO-speak for the number of new visits to your pages.
 There are ways to boost your traffic (tips below) and ways to divert it to your competitors.

 Here’s the truth:

 People’s attention span is down to five seconds.
 If your content is confusing and void of practical advice, you’d better believe they’re hitting the back button and continuing their search for something helpful.